ajkroeg/PracticeMakesPerfect/README.md

 ```

-`repMult` - Dictionary <string, float> - Multipliers added to reputation gained/lost for contracts against this faction (or if faction is listed in `applyToFaction`).
-For listed factions that are <i>not</i> the contract employer or target, reputation will be gained as a multiple of the contract employer reputation gain.
+`repMod` - Dictionary <string, int> - Added to reputation gained/lost for contracts against this faction (or if faction is listed in `applyToFaction`).
+For listed factions that are <i>not</i> the contract employer or target, reputation will be gained as a function of the contract employer reputation gain.
 The fixed strings "{OWNER}", {"EMPLOYER"}, and "{TARGET}" can also be used to dynamically change reputation for the system owner, your employer, and target factions respectively.

+**Special Case** `"repMod": {  "MercenaryReviewBoard": X},` will add X to the normally gained MRB rating from the mission

 Using the above settings, if a contract would result in you gaining 5 reputation with the Aurigan Restoration and losing 4 with the Locals, you would also:
-	1. Gain 5 reputation with the system owner if the system owner is also your employer.
+	1. Gain 7 reputation with the system owner if the system owner is also your employer.
-	2. Gain 4 reputation with Liao.
+	2. Gain 5 reputation with Liao.
-	3. Gain 1 reputation with Davion.
+	3. Gain 8 reputation with Davion.
-	4. Only lose 2 reputation with Locals due to `"{TARGET}": 0.5`
+	4. Lose no reputation with Locals due to `"{TARGET}": 8`.
+In this case `8` (from the repMod) + `-4` (from the contract target rep loss) = 4, which is rounded back down to 0 to prevent gaining reputation vs targets.

 If there is a multiplier for `{"EMPLOYER"}` or `"{OWNER}"` AND that faction is specifically listed in `repMult`, the final employer reputation multiplier will be the largest of the three values.